 - In a small bowl, stir together olive oil, garlic, cinnamon, cumin, cardamom, cayenne, turmeric, salt and pepper.

 - Put chicken thighs into a large slow cooker and rub spice/oil mixture all over chicken thighs.

 - Add squash, raisins and chicken broth on top of chicken.
 Cover and cook on low for 8 hours.

 - Serve chicken mixture over couscous and garnished with fresh herbs and toasted almond slices.

-- Instead of couscous, you could serve this with quinoa, rice, or even cauliflower rice.
+- Instead of couscous, serve this with quinoa, rice, or even cauliflower rice.

-- To reduce sodium, you could use low sodium chicken broth, or no salt added broth.
+- To reduce sodium, use low sodium chicken broth, or no salt added broth.